PhD, Johns Hopkins Bloomberg School of Public Health, 2013

 In close concert with her policy evaluation research, Dr. McGinty conducts implementation research focused on developing strategies for wide-spread scale up of effective health and social services for people with mental illness or substance use disorders.
 She also conducts communication research examining how communication strategies influence public stigma toward, and support for policies that benefit, people with mental health or substance use conditions.

-At Johns Hopkins, Dr. McGinty is the Deputy Director of the Center for Mental Health and Addiction Policy Research and the Associate Director of the ALACRITY Center for Health and Longevity in Mental Illness.
+At Johns Hopkins, Dr. McGinty is the Co-Director of the Center for Mental Health and Addiction Policy Research and the Associate Director of the ALACRITY Center for Health and Longevity in Mental Illness.
 She completed her PhD in Health and Public Policy from the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health in 2013 and was awarded a MS in Health and Behavior Studies from Columbia University in 2006.

 Honors and Awards